All Episodes

 There you go.

-Which is purely here so that the entire world can use us as a pit stop.
+National renewal, which is purely here so that the entire world can use us as a pit stop.

 Right.

-Yeah, but uh there are some groups here that have lived on these islands for longer than two generations.
+Yeah, but there are some groups here that have lived on these islands for longer than two generations.

-I see I see a man who is losing.
+I see a man who is losing.

-And he has to use the he understands that the times are changing and he has to change his rhetoric, and he has to appeal to the nation.
+And he has to use the, he understands that the times are changing and he has to change his rhetoric and he has to appeal to the nation.

 Well, it's an attempt at strong rhetoric, but frankly, Keir Starmer cannot do anything without appearing as though he's a deer in headlights.